Changing Individual Lives With Global Impact

 Instructors are identified from the local community to receive training and assist in student recruitment.
 Because our classes are held wherever we can access donated space, learning may take place in a church, on a porch, in an old shipping container, under a tree, in a former pig sty and so on.

-774 million adults lack basic reading and writing skills.
+758 million individuals lack basic reading and writing skills.

 EXPLORE OUR WORK IN THESE SELECT COUNTRIES

-PROBLEM: 900,000 remain illiterate in the Dominican Republic despite the great strides the country has made in trying to achieve 100% literacy.
-Access to education and classes is limited in rural communities.
+PROBLEM: About 900,000 individuals remain illiterate in the Dominican Republic despite the great strides the country has made achieving literacy rate of 91.8%.
 MORE

-PROBLEM: 45% of men and 49% of women are illiterate.
+PROBLEM: In Haiti, 36% of men and 43% of women are illiterate.
 These statistics falls well below the 90 percent average literacy rate for Latin American and Caribbean countries.
 The country faces shortages in educational supplies and qualified teachers.
 MORE

-PROBLEM: 37% of women in rural Bolivia are illiterate; 14% of the men are illiterate.
-While women’s participation in the economy has reached high level, they have a low capacity to generate income.
+PROBLEM: 37% of women in rural Bolivia are illiterate; 14% of the men are illiterate among people aged over 15 years.
 MORE

 Making a Difference in the United States and Beyond